nerc-project/nerc-docs/docs/openshift-ai/data-science-project/explore-the-jupyterlab-environment.md

 within the root folder path of `nerc_rhoai_mlops`.

-You can click and run `01_sandbox.ipynb` to verify the setup JupyterLab environment can run python codes properly.
+You can click and run `01_sandbox.ipynb` to verify the setup JupyterLab environment can run python code properly.

 Also, you can find the "samples" folder within the root folder path of `nerc_rhoai_mlops`.
 For learning purposes, double-click on the "samples" folder under the newly-created